vladcc/aadt/README.md

 12. Graph				- a graph data type implemented with sets and lists.
 Note: The arrlist.c in the graph directory is different than the standalone arrlist.c.
-Because of the use of qsort() from the stdlib, the standalone version needs to pass argumets to compar() as pointers to the pointers pointing to the data, rather than pointers pointing directly to the data.
+Because of the use of qsort() from the stdlib, the standalone version needs to pass arguments to compar() as pointers to the pointers pointing to the data, rather than pointers pointing directly to the data.
 Along with the general tests, the graph is tested with breadth-first search(counting network hops) and depth-first search(topological order/dependency sorting) algorithms.
 Visualisation is provided for convenience.

 13. Dynamic array - copies the data inside itself, grows automatically, supports online sorting.
+Not in the book, over engineered.

+14. c_vector - a more general, usable dynamic array.
 Not in the book.

 Algorithms